 Recording your data as a Priority Services customer

 - if you tell one of our employees you need help in certain circumstances

 - when you have instructed a trusted partner organisation to pass your information to us

 - when a friend or family member tells us you need support

-- when a trusted partner organisation shares information about you in the event of an emergency
+- when a trusted partner organisation shares information about you

 - if one of our employees visits your home, and thinks you would benefit from being on the Priority Services Register